51 Movies About Aliens You Need To Watch Now

 Close Encounters of the Third Kind

 While the government does what it does best by covering up any signs that extraterrestrials are attempting to make contact, others who experienced undeniable circumstances aren't convinced.
-One such individual named Roy Neary, an electrician, witnesses an alien craft up close and personal.
-"Close Encounters of the Third Kind" was admitted to the National Film Registry in 2007 after that organization deemed the movie as culturally significant, per the Chicago Tribune.
+One such individual, an electrician named Roy Neary (Richard Dreyfuss), witnesses an alien craft up close and personal, and the lingering after-effects send on a journey that he never could have imagined.

-The film received universal critical acclaim from film reviewers and was a wide financial success earning more than fives times its budget in the worldwide gross.
+"Close Encounters of the Third Kind" was admitted to the National Film Registry in 2007 after that organization deemed the movie as culturally significant.
+The film received universal critical acclaim from film reviewers and was a wide financial success, earning more than fives times its budget worldwide, while becoming the definitive UFO movie to date.

 E.T. the Extra-Terrestrial

 "E.T. the Extra-Terrestrial" has stood the test time and is a pop culture mainstay among cinema fans.
-The film was a blockbuster hit raking in a massive profit on a modestly low budget of $10 million.
+The film was a blockbuster hit, raking in a massive profit on a modestly low budget of $10 million.
 This movie should be near the top of everyone's alien watchlist.

 Signs